-In February, prices rose on the back of strong demand from North America, Europe and China, whilst domestic prices rose on the back of international surging prices.
 In March, international and domestic prices fell on weakened demand in spite of supply tightness.
 In April, international and domestic prices increased, owing to increased demand in batteries.
 In May, international as well as domestic prices rose on account of continued bullishness from investors and fears of supply disruptions.
 In June, international prices remained stable.
 Domestic prices saw a minimal dip due improvement in supply.
 In August, international prices rose as a result of declining supply.
 Domestic prices remained stable.
 In September, international prices fell sharply due to a steep fall in demand.
 Domestic prices slightly increased due to soaring energy costs.
 In October, international prices rose on account of tight supply.
 Domestic prices remained largely unaffected.
 In November, prices remained stable as a growth in the lithium-ion battery industry offset the negative impact caused by the Omicron variant.
 In December, prices remained relatively stable.
 In January, international prices rose marginally on weak supply.
 Domestic prices remained stable.
+In February, international prices dipped marginally due to a drop in demand.
+Domestic prices remained stable.
+In March, prices remained stable.